 Generally, this mix is loyal and happy.
 But he can sometimes be stubborn and aggressive.
 It is impossible to predict in advance the behavioral traits, physical qualities, and limitations of their parents that a Dachshund Golden Retriever mix will grow up with.
-It is therefore important to take a look at both parent breeds before bringing one into your home.
+Therefore, looking at both parent breeds before bringing one into your home is essential.

 Where Does the Dachshund Golden Retriever Mix Come From?

 Like many designer breeds, we don't know much about the origins of this mixed breed.
 However, we can uncover the history of both parent breeds.

 Waterfowl hunting was extremely popular among the Scottish nobility.
 But existing salvagers lacked the skills to salvage the shooter on land and water.
 They were therefore crossed with water spaniels, thus creating the Golden Retriever.
 Dudley Majoribanks developed the breed as the ideal hunting dog, keeping scrupulous records between the 1840s and 1890s.